iCliniq Logo

 What Is the Result of the Core Biopsy Test?

-The pathologist will check the tissue in the biopsy to find the cancer cells.
+The pathologist will check the biopsy tissue to find the cancer cells.
 A core needle biopsy will show if cancer-causing cells are present in the specimen.
 But still, this test can miss a few types of cancer.
 If the core needle biopsy result cannot give a proper diagnosis, if needed, then there is a chance of the patient undergoing a second core needle biopsy or an open surgical biopsy.

 Conclusion: